-- The Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) is not available. - > The records are not available. - There is evidence of deviations that were not corrected (e.g., the wrong group of pigs was treated and the deviation was not recorded). - Some elements of the Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) were not implemented (e.g., feed performance test not completed once every 3 years.)
+- > The Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) is not available. - > The records are not available. - There is evidence of deviations that were not corrected (e.g., the wrong group of pigs was treated and the deviation was not recorded). - Some elements of the Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) were not implemented (e.g., feed performance test not completed once every 3 years.)

-- > The slaughterhouse found drug residue in the meat without having been given prior notice of this by the Site Manager. - The slaughterhouse notified the Provincial Coordinator for the PigSAFE | PigCARE programs about the presence of drug residue.
+- > The slaughterhouse found drug residue in the meat without having been given prior notice of this by the Site Manager. - > The slaughterhouse notified the Provincial Coordinator for the PigSAFE | PigCARE programs about the presence of drug residue.

-SOP 4.4 FEED SEQUENCING, MIXING AND DISTRIBUTION

-This standard operating procedure (SOP) may be used as a ter If you develop your own version, all required elements must be • PID#: Site Manager: Person in charge:
+(\$) SOP 4.4 FEED SEQUENCING, MIXING AND DISTRIBUTION CRITICAL CONTROL POINT edure (SOP) may be used as a template. on, all required elements must be included.
+PID#: Site Manager: Person in charge: